Spanish Roasted Red Pepper Salad

 Spanish Roasted Red Peppers

-Roasting peppers to perfection
+Roasting to perfection

 Getting the essential charred flavour is easy.
 You CAN buy roasted red peppers in jars, and you know what? they're OK!
 Use them if you like, no judgement!
 However, roasting your own at home is easy and the flavours are better.
 There are a few ways to achieve this char: